GMLambda/Lambda/README.md

 Half-Life 2: Deathmatch
 - Fully supported.

+Half-Life 1/Source
+ - Nope, but you can check [out this.](https://steamcommunity.com/sharedfiles/filedetails/?id=1590755372)

 ## Campaign/Story Creation
 This is currently a work-in-progress, but will be documented soon.
 Here are the current specifications:
 1. Whatever Half-Life 2 uses already works